nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. Make sure you are in the main interface, but individual features(i.e. hb, reflect and timer)
 2. Test case: `help`<br>
-   Expected output: a list of commands with their usage
+   Expected output: A list of commands with their usage
    Example:

 ```